tinify/third-party-integrations/README.md

 #### `url`

-This is the location of the download page of the integration.
+This is the location of the **download page** of the integration.
 It should describe the integration and offer a way for the user to install or download it in order to add it to their platform.

 ### Description

-The description should contain the main features of your integration.
+The description should contain the **main features** of your integration.
 For example, whether it supports resizing or preserving metadata, whether it optimizes images in the background, etcetera.

 You could also provide more information about how it integrates exactly with the platform.
 For example, whether it optimizes images when they are uploaded by a user to the CMS, or whether they are optimized when the pages are published.

 Please avoid describing what TinyPNG or TinyJPEG is.
 Feel free to include this information on your download page, though.

-We'd prefer if this description is approximately between 80 and 160 characters.
+We'd prefer if this description is approximately **between 80 and 160 characters**.